tqa236/python_exercism/making-the-grade/README.md

 ## 2. Non-Passing Students

-As you were grading the exam, you noticed some students weren't performing as well as you'd hoped.
+As you were grading the exam, you noticed some students weren't performing as well as you had hoped.
 But you were distracted, and forgot to note exactly _how many_ students.

-Create the function `count_failed_students()` that takes a `list` of `student_scores`.
+Create the function `count_failed_students(student_scores)` that takes a `list` of `student_scores`.
 This function should count up the number of students who don't have passing scores and return that count as an integer.
 A student needs a score greater than **40** to achieve a passing grade on the exam.